Default Value: 32

 Creating Database Links — Oracle

-The following command configures a link between Oracle databases:
+The following command configures a public link between Oracle databases:

 CREATE PUBLIC DATABASE LINK <Link Name>